sonic-net/sonic-mgmt/docs/testplan/BGP Convergence Testplan for single DUT.md

 * Configure another IPv4 session to send the traffic.
 This is the server port from which traffic will be sent to the VIP addresses.
 * Start all protocols and verify that IPv4 BGP neighborship is established.
 * Create a data traffic between the server port and receiver ports where the same VIP addresses are configured and enable tracking by "Destination Endpoint" and by "Destination session description".
 * Set the desired threshold value for receiving traffic.
-By default it will be set to 95% of expected receiving rate.
+By default we will be set to 90% of expected receiving rate.
 * Apply and start the data traffic.
 * Verify that traffic is equally distributed between the receiving ports without any loss.
 * Simulate remote link failure by withdrawing the routes from one receiving port.